- Enjoy hiking on a combination of Alta Via 1 and 2, blended to perfection and eager to impress

 - 1 night accommodation in 3-star hotel in Moena

-- Breakfasts and dinners (except in Cortina d'Ampezzo)
+- All dinners (except on day 1 in Cortina d'Ampezzo)

 - Transfers in the area as per itinerary